Crzech/nrs-usa-api/README.md

 This project is a PHP API server built over Slim Framework 4, PHP 8.2 and PostgreSQL 15.3.

 ## Folder Structure
-I used https://github.com/slimphp/Slim-Skeleton skeleton so folder structure tries to use Clean Architecture principles with PSR7 standard and PHP-DI dependency injection.
+I used https://github.com/slimphp/Slim-Skeleton skeleton so folder structure tries to follow Clean Architecture principles with PSR7 standard and PHP-DI dependency injection.

 Importan files/folders are marked with `**`